Tertiumnon/mediawiki-template-deploy/README.md

 # MediaWiki Template Deploy

-MW Deploy are tools for deploying MediaWiki-pages to remote servers.
+MediaWiki Template Deploy is a tool for deploying MediaWiki-pages to remote server with MediaWiki.

 You can: